Thomas-Kr/srt-reader/README.md

 # SRT Reader.
-SRT Reader is a module that reads SRT files and provides various functions for working with them.
+SRT Reader is a module that parses SRT files and provides various functions for working with them.

 ## Features